dojo/docs/dojo/fx.rst

 .. contents ::
     :depth: 2

 Have you ever wanted to nicely fade out or fade in a block of text, slide or wipe a DOM node into position, or even chain together numerous animations to provide a nice, dynamically changing page for your users?
-Well, that is exactly what the dojo.fx module is for.
+Well, that is exactly what the dojo/fx module is for.
 This module provides several commonly used animation effects.
 These FX functions all build upon the basic FX support in :ref:`dojo base <dojo/_base/fx>`.
 There are also less commonly used FX functions available in dojox under the :ref:`dojox.fx <dojox/fx>` package.

 This page is a landing point for reference off to each function, their description, and examples.